cdapio/tigon/tigon-docs/developer-guide/source/developer.rst

 aggregation, and joins of Streams.
 This can be highly useful for use cases where a large ingestion rate is required.

-However, it must be noted that as the data in TigonSQL is held in-memory, there is a possibility of data loss if the Flowlet container or the Stream Engine fails.
+However, it must be noted that the data in TigonSQL is held in-memory and thus there is a possibility of data loss if the Flowlet container or the Stream Engine fails.
 The transaction guarantees and the persistence of data comes into play only after the results of the ``AbstractInputFlowlet`` is emitted and is persisted in HBase Tables through